danigomezdev/bombsquad/README.md

-# Bombsquad Server

-## BombSquad Less Server Scripts v1.1.1
+# BombSquad Less Server Scripts v1.1.1
 #### A handy BombSquad server manager that makes it easy to keep your server up to date with the latest versions — packed with features and ready to use or tweak however you like.

 > [!NOTE]